NosotrosNueces/mcc/README.md

 ## Packet Format Guide ##

 Structs can be serialized to bytes by defining a format string for the packet serializer.
-The following table describes the format guidelines.
+The following table contains the available element types:

 | fmt | type     |
 | --- | -------- |